Bellman281/DL_on_M1/README.md

     return
 ```

 ### 8.Train CNN on EMENIST for ref.
 I trained a simple CNN on EMNIST balanced dataset for example. please check the Pytorch_EMNIST notyebook.
+My device is Mac Studio M1 Max not Ultra.